MrSun2333/Texas/README.md

 # Texas
-This is a Texas Hold'em Poker！
+This is a Texas Hold'em Poker program！